Piker-Alpha/LZVN/README.md

 LZVN
 ====

-You can download the source code and pre-compiled copies of libFastCompression.a and libFastCompression-Kernel.a with:
+You can download the source code of LZVN and pre-compiled copies of libFastCompression.a and libFastCompression-Kernel.a with:

 ``` sh
 curl -o LZVN.zip https://codeload.github.com/Piker-Alpha/LZVN/zip/master